cavaunpeu/willwolf.io-source/content/articles/further-exploring-common-probabilistic-models.md

 \end{align*}
 $$

-As such, since only the left term depends on $\lambda$, minimizing the entire expression with respect to $\lambda$ amounts to minimizing this term.
+Since only the integral depends on $\lambda$, minimizing the entire expression with respect to $\lambda$ amounts to minimizing this term.
 Incidentally, the opposite (negative) of this term is called the [ELBO](https://www.cs.princeton.edu/courses/archive/fall11/cos597C/lectures/variational-inference-i.pdf), or the "evidence lower bound."

 $$
 ELBO(\lambda) = -\int{q_{\lambda}(\theta\vert D)\bigg(\log{q_{\lambda}(\theta\vert D)} -\log{P(\theta, D)}}\bigg)d\theta